deepcut/shopify-app-test/docs/instructions.md

 {%- endif -%}
 ```

 3. Encode some key product info into the `?meta` key, such as title, description, and price.
-If you wanna see how it's done in the liquid code, take a look by typing `ShopifyAPI::Asset.find('snippets/social-meta-tags.liquid').value`.
+If you wanna see how it's done in the liquid code, take a look by typing the following.
 This is key b/c the returned image will contain info given in the meta key.

+`ShopifyAPI::Asset.find('snippets/social-meta-tags.liquid').value`

 4. For further info on the "Assets" API, take a look at